Anusha1790/FakeNewsDetection/README.md

 All these models were applied and compared to decide upon the more suitable Machine Learning algorithms to apply for Fake news detection and also find the models that may not be very well suited for fake news detection.

 ## Results
-Please view the [Project Report](Fake%20News%20Detection%20Report.pdf) to find all results and comparative graphs between all models and across the 2 approaches using which we draw concrete conclusions.
+Please view the [Project Report](Report.pdf) to find all results and comparative graphs between all models and across the 2 approaches using which we draw concrete conclusions.
+You may also view a compact presentation of this project in the [Presentation Slides](Presentation%20Slides.pdf).

 ## Conclusion
 Classifying news manually requires in-depth knowledge of the domain and